The Slow Beauty Revolution: Shop Smarter for Your Skin

 The key to identifying brands that you trust lies in the transparency of the brand.
 While their home page might be flashy and exciting, you should be able to click to find much more in-depth pages that explain exactly what they do, how they do it, and why they do it.

 Not to toot our own horn too much, but the bareLUXE approach to honesty and transparency is a good example.
 We are an anti-plastic brand, yet we use plastic.
-Our refill program saves 63% shipping weight/bulk and 33% total plastic.
-However, the actual impact is still really low (because we don't sell a million units a year - yet...).
-We go through all the details and rationale in the info we have for our customers, and we are 100% committed to changing anytime we find a better alternative.
+Our refill program saved 63% shipping weight/bulk and 33% total plastic.
+However, the actual impact was still really low (because we don't sell a million units a year - yet...).
+Then, when we realized the containers were affecting product shelf life, we cancelled the program (not a cheap decision).
+We explain all the details to our customers, especially how we are looking for better options!

 Our marketing strategy is to find intelligent customers who trust our methods and to grow together with them.